Cutting planes for signomial programming

 \section{Acknowledgments}

-We thank Fellipe Serrano for sharing his Ph.D. thesis with us \cite{serranothesis}.
-We appreciate the discussion with Antonia Chmiela, Mathieu Besançon, Stefan Vigerske, and Ksenia Bestuzheva on \texttt{SCIP}.
+We thank Felipe Serrano for sharing his Ph.D. thesis \cite{serranothesis} with us.
+We appreciate the discussion with Antonia Chmiela, Mathieu Besançon, and Stefan Vigerske on \texttt{SCIP}.
+Special thanks go to Ksenia Bestuzheva for helping us integrate the outer approximation cuts in the version 9.0 \cite{BolusaniEtal2024} of \texttt{SCIP}.
+We also thank two anonymous reviewers for many helpful comments, which significantly improve the readability of the article.
 This publication was supported by the ``Integrated Urban Mobility'' chair, which is supported by L’X - \'Ecole Polytechnique and La Fondation de l’\'Ecole Polytechnique.
 Under no circumstances do the partners of the Chair assume any liability for the content of this publication, for which the author alone is responsible.